Higher degree by research enrolment guide

 - Vice Chancellor’s PhD Scholarship (VCPS)

-Note: If you have been offered an RTS fee place, this is not a scholarship offer.
+Note: If you have been offered an RTP fee place, this is not a scholarship offer.

 Step 1.
 Accept your scholarship offer